MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-ad-openid-connect.md

 With OAuth, users are authenticated based on their Azure AD credentials, providing a more direct and single sign-on experience.
 For more information, see [Using OAuth to Authorize Business Central Web Services (OData and SOAP)](../webservices/authenticate-web-services-using-oauth.md).

-## Security and configuration tips
+## Additional Security and configuration

 ### Set the access token lifetime